ShieldNet-dev/ShieldNet-dev/README.md

 ## What I Do

-I architect, secure, and automate modern technology platforms with a security-first mindset.
+I architect, secure, and automate modern technology platforms with a secure by design principle in the following areas:

 <details>
-<summary><strong>🛡️ Cybersecurity Engineering</strong></summary>
+<summary><strong>Cybersecurity Engineering</strong></summary>

 - Security Architecture & Threat Modeling
 - Secure System Design